 The amount of the tuition supplement is adjusted by the same annual percentage increase as the University's base tuition.

-The additional resources generated by the expanded tuition supplement are used to (1) hire tenure-track faculty to teach undergraduate students; (2) provide new programming and academic advising support for TCOB undergraduate students, including our direct admit students and our international students; (3) support globally focused programs to improve the cultural competency of TCOB students and raise awareness of international business career opportunities; and (4) provide the resources to improve the presentation skills of TCOB undergraduates through increased programming, workshops, and staff support in the Judith R. Frank Business Communications Center.
+The additional resources generated by the expanded tuition supplement are used to (1) hire tenure-track faculty to teach undergraduate students; (2) provide new programming and academic advising support for TCOB undergraduate students, including our direct admit students and our international students; (3) support globally focused programs to improve the cultural competency of TCOB students and raise awareness of international business career opportunities; and (4) provide the resources to improve the presentation skills of TCOB undergraduates through increased programming, workshops, and staff support in the Judith R. Frank Business Communication Center.

 The revised tuition supplement helps to maintain and improve the overall quality and reputation of the TCOB Undergraduate Program.